CreativeOutbreak/ni-drupal-vagrant/README.md

 We've now setup our [Drupal][2] development enviroment using [Vagrant][1] & [Chef][3] for collaboration, demonstration and deployment reasons.
 We are using the [Vagrant Drupal Development (VDD)][9] preconfigured setup.
 ### Setting up and running
 #### Cloning Repository
+IMPORTANT NOTE: If you have an encrypted home directory, make sure you don't put the files there, otherwise you'll end up in a world of pain when you try to setup NFS!!!
 First thing to do is to browser to where you want to work on your local machine and clone this repo.
 Here is some example code for making a folder in your home directory call *ni_dev* and cloning this repo to there.
 ```shell
 $ sudo mkdir ~/ni_dev